eifinger/appdaemon-scripts/alexa/README.md

 ## remindMeOfXWhenZoneIntent

+CURRENTLY DOES NOT WORK BECAUSE ALEXA DOES NOT ALLOW INTENTS CONTAINING REMINDERS

 Will send you a reminder over the notification service when you leave/enter a zone.

 ``Alexa tell Home Assistant to remind me of <> when entering work``